-- The Safe Food for Canadians licence holder or its broker submits either the FSIS OMIC or the FDA-CFSAN export certificate (for goods originating from the U.S.) or an OMIC issued by a foreign competent authority or a negotiated food certificate (for goods originating from countries other than the U.S.) with each import shipment
+- The Safe Food for Canadians licence holder or its broker submits either the OMIC or CFG (for goods originating from the U.S.) or an OMIC issued by a foreign competent authority or a negotiated food certificate (for goods originating from countries other than the U.S.) with each import shipment

 - Submit any other documentation required by the Canada Border Services Agency

 - An Import Inspection Report (IIR) will be generated by NISC when an OMIC and/or CFG is received

 - The CFIA releases the shipment if the documentation is correct